James-HoneyBadger/dreamberd-interpreter/dreamberd-ide-aarch64/README.txt

 Usage:
 1. Run the dreamberd-ide executable
-2. Click "Open" to load a .db file from the examples/ folder
+2. Click "Open" to load a .gom file from the examples/ folder
 3. Edit code in the left panel
 4. Click "Run" to execute
 5. View output in the right panel